adedomin/CSC311-game-design/_posts/2015-03-23-Code Walkthrough - Bluetooth Pong 2.md

 It has to launch a different activity BtConnectActivity to collect the server's mac address.

 Once that activity finishes, an event occurs that gets handled by onActivityResult(int, int, Intent).
-Like the listen button, this function ultimately calls the GameActivity, the key differenece is it also includes an extra with the MAC Address.
+Like the listen button, this function ultimately calls the GameActivity, the key difference is it also includes an extra with the MAC Address.

 BtConnectActivity
 =================

-Simple activity that spawns a list of paired bt devices. onClickListener is registered for all list objects.
+Simple activity that spawns a list of paired bluetooth devices. onClickListener is registered for all list objects.
 Clicking a list object will cause the activity

 BluetoothService
 ================